Updated: Sep 27, 2021

 Preparing for a new baby is HARD.
 There are so many "rules" (many that actually aren't rules at all...) and things to learn, and buy, and make... the list is endless.
 But one of the most important things you will face is feeding your baby...
 The benefits of breastfeeding are well known and more and more mothers choose to breastfeed.
 But it seems that more often than not, these mothers face a ton of struggles...
 Why?
 Is it because breastfeeding is hard?
 NO!
 I mean... breastfeeding CAN be hard.
 But breastfeeding is so extremely challenging because our society no longer learns about biological birth and feeding from past generations the way our ancestors did.
 Now, there is SO much information swarming the internet and mommy groups - good and bad.
 It can be a lot for any overwhelmed, nervous, new mom to navigate.
 LUCKY FOR YOU... you don't have to look any further...
-Little Bear is extremely passionate about providing the base of education and support that you need to develop plans for reaching your breastfeeding goals!
+I'm extremely passionate about providing the base of education and support that you need to develop plans for reaching your breastfeeding goals!
 Check out the Mama Bear Resource Library for tips on getting started... but first, make sure you read this list of tips that pregnant mothers must know about breastfeeding.

 But what are the TOP 6 things new breastfeeding moms must know?
 1. THE IMPORTANCE OF EDUCATION

 Having access to accurate information about breastfeeding is the first step to success.
 You need to understand HOW milk is made, and what signs indicate a strong milk supply versus when you need to be concerned.
 Education allows you to be confident in your decision making and advocate confidently for you and your child.